gezielcarvalho/gezielcarvalho/README.md

 ### Hi there!!
 I'm Geziel Carvalho! 👋

-I'm a full stack developer and a project manager.
+I'm a full stack developer.

-As a developer, I code with with Laravel/PHP, NestJS and React Native.
+As a developer, I code with with Laravel/PHP, VueJS and React Native.

 I can deal with structured databases, such as postgres and MySQL, or non structured databases like MongoDB, Firebase and others.

-As a project manager, I make use of traditional (waterfall) and Agile methodologies.

 If you wanna know more about my skills, check my webisite and/or social media.

-- 🔭 I’m currently working on my undergraduate final paper.
+- 🔭 I’m currently enrolled in a Graduate Cerification on Mobile Development Solutions at [Conestoga College](https://www.conestogac.on.ca/).
-- 🌱 I’m currently learning BlockChain
+- 🌱 I’m currently learning Swift UI and C#
 - 📫 How to reach me?
 Social media: @gezielcarvalho
 - ⚡ Check my website at http://gezielcarvalho.info